Crime Awareness Basics

 To report a concern or obtain institutional assistance, please contact the Title IX and/or the EEO/AA Offices located in Trailer D and E behind the Business Office and Auxiliary Services Building.

-- To receive confidential assistance, please contact the confidential advocate, Destiny Rodriguez.
+- To receive confidential assistance, please contact the confidential advocate, (through the Office of Equal Opportunity ).

 University of Hawaiʻi at Hilo Care Team